 Please understand I am aware of the value of using people first language, but have made a conscious choice in favor of something concise that promotes readability.

-Here, "bipolar family", is where at least one of the parents is bipolar.
+Here, “bipolar family”, is where at least one of the parents in a family or household is bipolar.

 The phrase “at least one parent” will appear throughout, and is always implied.
 This is because of a pattern of assortative mating in people with bipolar disorder.

 Assortative mating is the mutual selection of individuals with similar characteristics.
 Research has shown that individuals with bipolar disorder marry in a non-random fashion – they are more likely to marry someone who also has a mood disorder.

 This is not necessarily a problem.
 Indeed, it may strengthen the marriage, and the family unit, if both of the couple share an understanding of the challenges involved in living with episodes of depression and mania.
 However, it does seem inevitable that such pairings will also contribute to periods of household conflict, stress, and overall instability.

 One interesting finding from the studies done to date is that the marriage of a bipolar man to a woman with depression is more likely to survive than the marriage of a bipolar woman to a man with depression.

 It is easy to understand why someone would select a bipolar mate.